Grummle/grummle.github.io/_posts/2013-08-23-Angular-From-Scratch.md

 At this point I should mention that the site is a hodpodge of classic ASP, ASP.net WebForms, ASP.net MVC3 and FUBUMVC.
 Classic ASP is by far the leader for shear vollume.
 BK went through and touched _every single page_ on the site and basically made it mostly sane.
 The amount of work he did and quality of the work was awe inspiring.
 It helps that he's pretty OCD about his code :) He used bootstrap and sanitized the vast majority of the html css on the site.
-So the site is not relatively sane when it comes to html/css.
+So the site is now relatively sane when it comes to html/css.
 The majority of the code however still can't take advantage of all the work me and my co-workers have put into crafting a new backend in .net.

-So now that we've got a sit that visually, usually doesn't make me want to slit my wrists its time to bring it into the new world.
+So now that we've got a site that visually, usually doesn't make me want to slit my wrists its time to bring it into the new world.

 I'm create a directory called ```/app``` and it'll be the new sites home.
 Visually its gonna look identical to the current site for the most part.
 The goal is for the users to be able to move between old crap and new hotness without them realizing it.
 So we can move chunks of the site over to Angular as we go and touch different parts.